≡ Menu

 Multiple Ulcer Episodes or Recurrent Disease

-Insurance Outlook: Table ratings expected but coverage obtainable
+Insurance Outlook: Table ratings expected, but coverage obtainable

 Expected Rating: Table 2-6 (50-150% premium increase) depending on frequency and current status

-Complicated Ulcer with Bleeding or Perforation History
+Complicated Ulcer with Bleeding or Perforation

 Insurance Outlook: Higher ratings or specialized placement needed

-Expected Rating: Table 4-10 (100-250% premium increase) minimum; timing since event crucial
+Expected Rating: Table 4-10 (100-250% premium increase) minimum; timing since the event is crucial

 ✓ Best Case Scenario for Standard Rates